bloghunch/bh-js-sdk/readme.md

 # BlogHunch Node SDK
-BlogHunch Node API helps you to easily access the API to fetch posts, pages etc.
+BlogHunch Node API helps you to easily access the API to fetch posts, pages, comments, subscribers, and tags.
 ## Features

-- Fetch publication details.
 - Fetch all posts and pages.
-- Fetch SEO asscoiated to single posts or pages.
+- Fetch a single post or page.
+- Fetch all commnets of a post.
+- Fetch all subscribers.
+- Fetch all tags.

 ## Installation